Traditionally, roads and streets are considered as movement corridors only to get us from A to B.

 Many of our roads are constrained by existing infrastructure, we need to consider how these roads can meet growing demand.

-The ONF is a tool to help establish network function, performance measures, operating gaps and potential interventions for each road and street type.
+The ONF is designed to combine network-wide and local considerations.
+It organises transport links by their place and movement roles into road and street types.
+This helps us understand the network function, performance measures, operating gaps and potential interventions for each road and street type.

 The One Network Framework provides a shift in focus to people, place and movement.